appc/spec/SPEC.md

 ### Meta Discovery

 If simple discovery fails, then we use HTTPS+HTML meta tags retrieved from a "discovery URL" to resolve an app name to downloadable URLs.

-The template for the discovery URL is
+The template for the discovery URL is:

     https://{name}?ac-discovery=1